thecoddiwompler/SQL-Practice/Customer Acquisition/READme.md

 <b>order_date, customer is the primary key for this table. </br>
 </b>

-Write an SQL query to find the count of new customers added in each Month.
+Write a SQL query to find the count of new customers added in each Month.

 Return the result table in any order.